GreenBlackSky/Client_server_test/README.md

 #### Shared
 * Net class is used to maintain connection between client and server.
 * ConfigHandler is used to open, parse and check configuration.
+* commands module represents... commands!
+Commands, that user gives to client.

 Although, these components are quite naive, they are designed to be replaceble.
 Query-handling in ClientHandler can be improved by using Celery.
 Sqlite as database, TUI as user interface, TCP for networking - any of this components can be replaced by more mature solution.